-- In the audit reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
+- In one of two audits reviewed, the firm did not make a required communication to the audit committee related to the name, location, and planned responsibilities of an other person not employed by the firm that performed audit procedures in the audit.
+In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one of two audits reviewed, the firm did not make certain required communications to the audit committee related to (1) significant accounting policies and practices and (2) certain critical accounting policies and practices and certain critical accounting estimates.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one of two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the audit committee and that related to accounts or disclosures that were material to the financial statements.
 In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
-This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In the audit reviewed, the firm's communication of a critical audit matter in the audit report included language that was inconsistent with information in the firm's audit documentation.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In one of two audits reviewed, the firm's communication of a critical audit matter in the audit report included language that was inconsistent with information in the firm's audit documentation.
+In this instance, the firm was noncompliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.